softmatterlab/deeplay/README.md

 ## Special Files

+Ensure that all these files have been correctly prepared:
 - **`docs` branch**: Where documentation content and builds are hosted.
 - **`index.rst`**: Root documentation file linking to `Documentation.rst`.
 - **`Documentation.rst`**: Table of contents for your modules, generated automatically.